 The Project Management Office—and the company CFO in particular—turned thumbs down on the manager’s Stage-0 business case.
 Why?
 Where was the red flag?
 Avoided costs!

-The manager’s case came with attractive profitability (ROI) and minimal risks for the proposal project.
+The manager’s case came with attractive profitability (ROI) and minimal risks for the proposed project.
 In the CFO’s view, however, there was just one problem: the manager showed how to avoid costs.
 Profitability and other business benefits depended heavily on projected avoided costs.
 For this CFO, cost avoidance simply was not a legitimate business case benefit.
-The project manager was trying to decide whether to abandon the case, or to challenge the CFO’s reasoning and appeal the decision.
+The project manager was trying to decide whether to abandon the business case, or to challenge the CFO’s reasoning and appeal the decision.

-In fact, avoided costs, opportunity costs, and cost savings, can all play an important role in business planning, budgeting and decision support.
+In fact, avoided costs, opportunity costs, and cost savings can all play an important role in business planning, budgeting, and decision support.

 Most business people readily accept cost savings as a legitimate concept.
-However, the terms avoided cost and opportunity cost can be a problem for some.
+However, the terms avoided cost, and opportunity cost can be a problem for some.
 That is unfortunate because all three terms carry useful information for business analysis and decision support.

 One reason for the confusion sometimes surrounding these cost concepts is that all three are relative terms.
-They have reality, that is, when you measure one scenario business outcome and compare it to outcomes under another scenario.
+They have the reality, that when you measure one scenario business outcome and compare it to outcomes under another scenario.

 Very briefly, these terms mean the following:

 Cost savings refers to a cost (expense) for which payments are already underway.
-If a driver trades the current vehicle for a more efficient vehicle, while keeping the same driving habits, the driver can expect a savings in fuel costs.
+If a driver trades the current vehicle for a more efficient vehicle, while keeping the same driving habits, the driver can expect savings in fuel costs.

-Avoiding a cost is also a real cost savings, but it refers to an expense for which payments are not yet underway.
+Avoiding a cost is also a real cost-saving, but it refers to an expense for which payments are not yet underway.
 Preventative maintenance for the vehicle (e.g., regular oil changes) avoids the future cost of replacing an engine.
 Without the oil changes, the engine cost is certainly coming.
 This certainty—absent oil changes—legitimizes the avoided cost.

 Opportunity cost refers to a foregone gain that follows from choosing one action instead of another.
 Suppose for instance, a collector of classic automobiles offers a very large sum to purchase the driver’s car.
 The driver must choose between two outcomes: